emaanriaz/ECS150-proj2/REPORT.md

 2. Stop: To properly stop the library's execution, all the queues need to be destroyed successfully, so we decided to use the destruction's success (or lack thereof) to decide what to return.
-The 3 local variables should all be 0 when the queues are successfully destroyed, a fact we used via a mathmatical statement as the condition for an if-else statement decide whether to return 0 or -1.
+The 3 local variables should all be 0 when the queues are successfully destroyed, so we decided to add them up and compare the sum to 0 as the condition for an if-else statement to decide what to return.

 3. Create:

-4. Yield:
+4. Yield: The last thread must make way for the next thread and placed in the ready queue, so we used a same function as self to get the former and put it in its place.
+Initially we decided to simply yield to the next thread in the ready queue (the most intuitive decision), but when scehduling issues appeared, we decided to write a dedicated scheduler function (described in a section further down the report).

 5. Self: By far the simplest function in a long and extremely challenging program, it simply calls a function we made ourselves to get the running TID.
 (Admittedly we could have made it